Skip to main content

 MySQL to SelectDB

-• Ensure both the source and target data sources have been added to NineData.
-For instructions on how to add, please refer to Adding Data Sources.
+• Add the source and target data sources to NineData.
+For details, see Add Data Source.

-• The target data source should be of SelectDB type.
+• The target data source must be SelectDB.

-• The source data source must have Binlog enabled, and the Binlog-related parameters should be set as follows:
+• The source data source must have Binlog enabled, with the following parameters:

 • binlog_format=ROW